MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/form-processing-overview.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn how to use AI Builder to create structured document processing models in Microsoft SharePoint Syntex.
+description: Learn how to use AI Builder to create structured document processing models in Microsoft Syntex.
 ---

-# Overview of structured document processing in Microsoft SharePoint Syntex
+# Overview of structured document processing in Microsoft Syntex

 Use the structured document processing model ([layout method](create-syntex-model.md#train-a-custom-model)) to automatically identify field and table values.
 It works best for structured or semi-structured documents, such as forms and invoices.

-SharePoint Syntex uses Microsoft Power Apps [AI Builder](/ai-builder/form-processing-model-overview) document processing (formerly known as form processing) to create structured document processing models within SharePoint document libraries.
+Microsoft Syntex uses Microsoft Power Apps [AI Builder](/ai-builder/form-processing-model-overview) document processing (formerly known as form processing) to create structured document processing models within SharePoint document libraries.

  ![AI Builder.](../media/content-understanding/ai-builder.png)

 You can use AI Builder document processing to create structured document processing models that use machine learning technology to identify and extract key-value pairs and table data from structured or semi-structured documents, such as forms and invoices.

 Organizations often receive invoices in large quantities from various sources, such as mail, fax, and email.
 Processing these documents and manually entering them into a database can take a considerable amount of time.
-By using AI to extract the text, key-value pairs, and tables from your documents, SharePoint Syntex automates this process.
+By using AI to extract the text, key-value pairs, and tables from your documents, Syntex automates this process.

 > [!NOTE]
 > For more ideas about how to use these models in your organization, see [Get started driving adoption](adoption-getstarted.md) and [Scenarios and use cases](adoption-scenarios.md).